mlcommons/mlcube/docs/getting-started/hello-world.md

 example was tested on a system where users are in the docker group and run docker without `sudo`.
 To add yourself to a docker group, run the following:
 ```
-sudo groupadd docker             # Add the docker group if it doesn't already exist.
+# Add the docker group if it doesn't already exist.
+sudo groupadd docker

-sudo gpasswd -a ${USER} docker   # Add the connected user "${USER}" to the docker group.
+# Add the connected user "${USER}" to the docker group.
 Change
 # the user name to match your preferred user.
+sudo gpasswd -a ${USER} docker

-sudo service docker restart      # Restart the Docker daemon.
+# Restart the Docker daemon.
+sudo service docker restart

-newgrp docker                    # Either do a `newgrp docker` or log out/in to activate the
-                                 # changes to groups.
+# Either do a `newgrp docker` or log out/in to activate the changes to groups.
+newgrp docker
 ```

 ## Configuring Hello World MLCube